 - Shiitake Dashi: Uses dried shiitake mushrooms.

-For those of you seeking a quicker route, dashi powder or dashi packs (similar to teabags) can be easily found on Amazon.
-These can be your shortcut to a comforting bowl of tonjiru.
+For those who seeking a quicker route, dashi granules or dashi packets (similar to teabags) can be easily found on Amazon.
+These can be your shortcut to a comforting bowl of Tonjiru.

 Miso Paste